Grow Where You Are Planted

 Apparently that whole EATM curse message really didn’t sink in.

 For the next 5 years I stayed at one position, but I promise I was still cruising the job boards any time I had a bad day.
-I even went back to school at night to be a teacher so I had a plan B. I used to say to myself:
+I even went back to school at night to be a teacher.
+I had a plan B. During this time, I used to say to myself:

 “I deserve better than this.”